 The Company uses statistical and actuarial methods to estimate ultimate expected claims and claim expenses.
 The period of time from the reporting of a loss to the Company and the settlement of the Company's liability may be many years.
 During this period, additional facts and trends will be revealed.
-As these factors become apparent, case reserves will be adjusted, sometimes requiring an increase or decrease in the overall reserves of the Company, and at other times requiring a reallocation of incurred but not reported ("IBNR") reserves to specific case reserves or anditional case reserves.
+As these factors become apparent, case reserves will be adjusted, sometimes requiring an increase or decrease in the overall reserves of the Company, and at other times requiring a reallocation of incurred but not reported ("IBNR") reserves to specific case reserves or additional case reserves.
 These estimates are reviewed regularly, and such adjustments, if any, are reflected in the results of operations in the period in which they become known and are accounted for as changes in estimates.
-Adjustments to the Company's claims and claim expense reserves can impact current year net income by increasing net income if the estimates of prior year claims and claim expense reserves prove to be overstated or by decreasing net income if the estimates of prior year claims and claim expense reserves prove to be insufficient.
+Adjustments to the Company's claims and claim expense reserves prove to be overstated or by decreasing net income if the estimates of prior year claims and claim expense reserves prove to be insufficient.

 The Company's estimates of claims and claim expenses are also based in part upon the estimation of claims resulting from natural and man-made disasters such as hurricanes, earthquakes, tsunamis, winter storms, terrorist attacks and other catastrophic events.
 Estimation by the Company of claims resulting from catastrophic events is inherently difficult because of the potential severity of property catastrophe claims.
-Additionally, the Company has recently increased its specialty reinsurance business but does not have the benefit of a significant amount of its own historical experience in certain of these lines.
-Therefore, the Company uses both proprietary and commercially available models, as well as historical (re)insurance industry claims experience, for purposes of evaluating future trends and providing an estimate claims costs.
+Additionally, the Company has recently increased its specialty reinsurance business but does not have the benefit of a significant amount of its own historical experience in certain of ethics.
+Therefore, the Company uses both proprietary and commercially available models, as well as historical (re)insurance industry claims experience, for purposes of evaluating future trends and providing an estimate of ultimate claims costs.

-Activity in the liability for unpaid claims and claim expenses is summarized as follows:
+Activity in the liability for unpaid claims and claim expenses is summarized as follows

 Year ended December 31, 2009 2008

 Net reserves as of January 1 \$ 1,260,334 \$ 1,565,230 \$ 1,609,498

 Net incurred related to:

 Current year 431,476 195,518 678,383

-Prior years (302,131) (266,216) (196,885)
+Prior years Prior years (302,131) (266,216) (196,885)

 Total net incurred 129,345 (70,698) 481,498

-Net paid related to:
+Net paid related to: -

 Current year 50,793 42,712 188,637

 Prior years 182,754 191,486 337,129

 Total net paid 233,547 234,198 525,766

 Total net reserves as of December 31 1,156,132 1,260,334 1,565,230

 Reinsurance recoverable as of December 31 101,711 84,099 193,546

 Total gross reserves as of December 31 \$ 1,257,843 \$ 1,344,433 \$ 1,758,776

-For the year ended December 31, 2010, the prior year favorable development of \$302.1 million included favorable development of \$286.0 million, \$0.2 million and \$15.9 million attributable to the Company's Reinsurance, Lloyd's and Insurance segments, respectively.
+For the year ended December 31, 2010, the prior year favorable development of \$302.1 million included favorable development of \$286.0 million, \$0.2 million attributable to the Company's Reinsurance, Lloyd's and Insurance segments, respectively.
 Within the Company's Reinsurance segment, the catastrophe unit experienced \$157.5 million of favorable development on prior years' claims and claim expense reserves and the specialty reinsurance unit experienced \$128.6 million of favorable development on prior years' claims and claim expense reserves.